Practice Areas: Bankruptcy and Commercial Litigation

 Jim’s recent representations include:

-- Litigation counsel to debtor SW Liquidation, LLC relating to plan-related disputes.
+- Litigation counsel in United States Bankruptcy Court for the District of Delaware to debtor Saladworks concerning plan-related disputes.
 In re SW Liquidation, LLC.

-- Litigation counsel to plaintiff post-confirmation general unsecured creditors trust, asserting D&O liability claims, including breach of fiduciary duty, fraudulent transfer, breach of contract, among other claims, relating to the demise of debtor.
-Lipscomb as special Trustee of the LMI GUC Trust v.
-Clairvest, et al., Adv.
-Pro.
-No. 15-51069 (CCS).
+- Represent plaintiff post-confirmation general unsecured creditors trust, asserting D&O liability claims, including breach of fiduciary duty, fraudulent transfer, breach of contract, among other claims, relating to the demise of debtor.
+Lipscomb as Special Trustee of the LMI GUC Trust v.
+Clairvest et al.

 - Litigation counsel to Official Committee of Equity Security Holders relating to sale and plan-related disputes.
 In re Tuscany Int’l Holdings.

-- Co-counsel to Official Committee of Unsecured Creditors in prosecuting one of the United States’ largest failed leverage buyouts.
+- Co-counsel to Official Committee of Unsecured Creditors and Litigation Trustee in prosecuting one of the United States’ largest failed leverage buyouts.
 Lead discovery efforts to trace over $8 billion in prepetition transfers.
 In re Tribune Company.

 - Successfully moving to stay advancement action brought by former manager of a Delaware limited liability company in favor of arbitration pursuant to arbitration clauses in separate agreements with the manager.
 Anshan (Andy) Li v.
 Standard Fiber, LLC, 2013 Del.
 Ch.
 LEXIS 83 (Del.
 Ch.
 Mar.
 28, 2013).

-- Securing a novel contempt order in the Delaware Court of Chancery permitting client, a significant investor in defendant Delaware corporation, to “put” his shares in the company, followed by the appointment and representation of a receiver to seize company assets in the British Virgin Islands, Hong Kong, China, and New York to obtain payment for the client’s shares.
+- Representation of stockholder, securing a novel contempt order in the Delaware Court of Chancery permitting client, a significant investor in defendant Delaware corporation, to “put” his shares in the company, followed by the appointment and representation of a receiver to seize company assets in the British Virgin Islands, Hong Kong, China, and New York to obtain payment for the client’s shares.
 Deutsch v.
 ZST Digital Networks, Inc., C.A.
 No. 8014-VCL (Del.
 Ch.
 Mar.
 20, 2013) (Order).

 Additional decisions representative of the types of matters Jim handles can be viewed through the links below.